Deepen Your Knowledge: specialization courses

 Pizza in Pala and Teglia

-Pizza in Pala and Roman style pizza are two typical styles from central Italy, particularly from the Lazio region.
-These are high-hydration doughs, simple in terms of preparation but with multiple variations that affect the structure, quality, and aesthetics of the desired product.
-The Italian School of Pizzaioli offers a two-day full immersion course to learn the main production techniques of both pizza styles, in the hydrated version, in the variant of classic soft pan pizza and focaccia.
-The course involves the use of different flours, with a particular focus on the latest generation of stone-ground, mixed cereals, and wholemeal flours in order to gain the right awareness of the raw materials to be mixed and learn all the possible nuances to customize the product.
+Pizza in Pala and Roman teglia are two styles typical of central Italy, particularly the Lazio region.
+These are high-hydration doughs that are simple in terms of preparation but have multiple variations that affect the structure, quality, and aesthetics of the product to be obtained.
+Scuola Italiana Pizzaioli is offering a two-day full immersion course to learn the main production techniques for both styles of pizza, the hydrated version, the classic soft pan variant and focaccia.
+The course includes the use of different flours, with a special focus on the latest stone-ground, cereal mixes and whole grain flours in order to gain the right awareness of the raw materials to be kneaded and learn all the possible nuances to be able to customize your product.

-The course is aimed at those who want to learn the various techniques of production, leavening, stretching, and baking of pizza in pala and in pans, both classic and hydrated.
-It is designed for professionals, pizzeria owners, and chefs who want to deepen the theory and practice needed to make two styles of pizza, highly demanded in the market, ideal as a gourmet base to enhance high-quality ingredients.
+The course is aimed at those who want to learn the various techniques for making, rising, rolling out and baking classic and hydrated shovel and pan pizzas.
+To professionals, pizzeria owners and chefs who want to delve into the theory and practice necessary to make two styles of pizza, which are in high demand in the marketplace and are ideal as a gourmet base for enhancing the highest quality ingredients.

 Duration

-16 hours spread over 2 days: 2 hours of theoretical lessons and 14 hours of practical lessons.
+16 hours divided into 2 days: 2 hours theory class and 14 hours practical class.

 Language